jessodum/ngrom/README.md

 - _(Optional)_ **GNU make**

 *Note: I like Qt's `QCommandLineParser`, thus the need for the Qt5 Core library.
 The `QFileInfo` class came in handy, too.
 This utility is still just a command line executable, not a GUI.

-## Potential Enhancements
-- Reverse conversion (BIN to SMD)
-- GitHub Actions to compile release for multiple platforms